vemv/claude-code/README.md

 ;; If a buffer is larger than this threshold, claude-code-send-region will ask for confirmation ;; before sending the entire buffer to Claude
 (setq claude-code-large-buffer-threshold 100000)

-;; Disable truncation of Claude output buffer (default is nil) ;; When set to t, claude-code.el can output display content without truncation ;; This is useful when working with large Claude buffers (setq claude-code-never-truncate-claude-buffer t)

 ;; Configure key binding style for entering newlines and sending messages in Claude buffers ;; Available styles: